TN 6 (04-12)

 Regulations 20 CFR 404.1765 and 20 CFR 416.1565

-A. Policy for ODAR’s processing of the request for a hearing by a representative and designation of a hearing officer
+A. Policy for OHO’s processing of the request for a hearing by a representative and designation of a hearing officer

-Upon receiving a request from the Office of the General Counsel (OGC) for the designation of a hearing officer, the Office of Disability Adjudication and Review (ODAR), Office of the Chief Administrative Law Judge, assigns an Administrative Law Judge (ALJ) to serve as the hearing officer for the case following instructions in HALLEX I-1-1-50B.7. and HALLEX I-1-1-50C.
+Upon receiving a request from the Office of the General Counsel (OGC) for the designation of a hearing officer, the Office of the Chief Administrative Law Judge, assigns an Administrative Law Judge (ALJ) to serve as the hearing officer for the case following instructions in HALLEX I-1-1-50B.7. and HALLEX I-1-1-50C.

 If the hearing officer holds a hearing, follow policy and procedure in GN 03970.035B through GN 03970.050.